ShudarsanRegmi/voxtalkinux/README.md

-# VoxTalkLinux
+# VoxTalkinux

-VoxTalkLinux is a voice transcription tool for Linux that allows you to transcribe speech to text in real-time and automatically type or copy the transcribed text.
+VoxTalkinux is a voice transcription tool for Linux that allows you to transcribe speech to text in real-time and automatically type or copy the transcribed text.
 It features a sleek visualization window that provides visual feedback during recording.

 ## Features